- Q: Do water or sewer lines really break?

-A: Yes, ground shifting is one of the major causes for water and sewer line breaks.
+A: Yes, ground shifting is one of the major causes of water and sewer line breaks.
 If the line is broken and leaking, the repair is covered under the warranty.

 - Q: Is tree root damage covered?

-A: Yes, invasive tree roots are another major cause for water and sewer line failures.
+A: Yes, invasive tree roots are another major cause of water and sewer line failures.
 If the line is broken, leaking or clogged, the repair is covered under the warranty.

 - Q: When does my warranty start?